 You can obtain more detailed information from your fund manager and the credit rating agencies that rate money market funds.
 Contact details are on our website.
 Investopedia is another useful source: https://www.investopedia.com/dictionary/

 Asset-backed commercial paper (ABCP) is a form of commercial paper that is collateralised by financial assets.
-ABCP is a short-term instrument with an initial maturity of between 1 and 360 days (usually around 30 days).
-It is issued from an asset-backed commercial paper programme, also known as a conduit.
+ABCP is an asset that MMF may invest in.

-Commercial paper is an unsecured promissory note with a fixed maturity usually between 1 day and 1 year.
-The bulk of paper issued has a maturity or less than 3 months.
-It is typically issued by a wide range of sovereigns, supranationals, larger corporations and banks.
+Commercial paper, or CP, is an unsecured promissory note with a fixed maturity usually between 1 day and 1 year.

 Credit rating agency

 A credit rating agency (CRA) is a company that assesses the creditworthiness of borrowers and assigns a grading to reflect that assessment.
 In Europe, credit rating agencies are regulated entities.

 Typically credit ratings are undertaken for corporates and governments when they borrow money.
 Money market funds may also have a fund rating.
 The CRA will examine the fund’s credit process and impose requirements as to asset quality.

 EONIA (Euro OverNight Index Average) is an overnight interest rate calculated by the European Central Bank (ECB).